 Capital Felonies — punishable by life in prison without the possibility of parole or the death penalty.

-Life Felonies — punishable by life in prison and a fine up to $15,000.
+Life Felonies — punishable by life in prison and a fine of up to $15,000.

 Both felony and misdemeanor penalties can also include probation.